HL7/fhir-shorthand/input/pagecontent/reference.md

 * <element> obeys {Invariant1} and {Invariant2}...
 ```

-The first two cases apply the invariant to the profile as a whole.
-The third and fourth cases apply the invariant to a single element.
-The second case applies multiple invariants to the profile as a whole, and the last case applies multiple invariants to an element.
+The first case applies the invariant to the profile as a whole.
+The second case applies multiple invariants to the profile as a whole.
+The third case applies the invariant to a single element, and the fourth case applies multiple invariants to a single element.

 The referenced invariant and its properties MUST be declared somewhere within the same FSH project, using the `Invariant` keyword.
 See [Defining Invariants](#defining-invariants).